Genocide prevention: The Alliance Against Genocide

 The Alliance Against Genocide was also founded by Gregory Stanton at the Hague Appeal for Peace in 1999 and was originally named The International Campaign to End Genocide.
 It was the first international coalition dedicated to the prevention of genocide.
 The Alliance includes over 70 international and national non-governmental anti-genocide organizations in 31 countries.
 The organizations include: 21 Wilberforce Initiative, Act for Sudan, Aegis Trust, Antiquities Coalition, Armenian National Committee, Brandeis Center, Burma Human Rights Network, Darfur Women Action Group, Cardozo Law Institute, CALDH, Cambodian Genocide Project, Center for Political Beauty, Combat Genocide Association, Christian Solidarity International, Documentation Center of Cambodia, EMMA, Fortify Rights, Free Rohingya Coalition, Genocide Watch, Hammurabi, Hudo, Human Security Centre, In Defense of Christians, INTERSOCIETY, International Alert, International Committee on Nigeria, International Crisis Group, Institute for Cultural Diplomacy, Institute for the Study of Genocide, Jewish World Watch, Johannesburg Holocaust and Genocide Center, Jubilee Campaign, Matabeleland Institute for Human Rights, Mediators Beyond Borders, Knights of Columbus, Minority Rights Group International, Montreal Institute for Human Rights Studies, Never Again Association, North Korea Freedom Coalition, Operation Broken Silence, PROOF, Protection Approaches, Sentinel Project, Shlomo, STAND, Stimson Center, Survival International, TRIAL, Waging Peace, WARM, World Outside My Shoes, and World Without Genocide.

 United Nations Office on Genocide Prevention and the Responsibility to Protect

+The Office on Genocide Prevention and the Responsibility to Protect (OGPRP) supports two Special Advisers in conducting training for national governments on policies to prevent genocide, and advising the UN's Secretary-General and the UN on genocide prevention and early warning.

-Proposed by Gregory Stanton in 2000 and advocated at the UN by Stanton and Bernard Hamilton of the Leo Kuper Foundation, and by the Minority Rights Group and other member organizations in the Alliance Against Genocide, the office was created in 2004 by UN Secretary General Kofi Annan.
-Edward Mortimer and Undersecretary Danilo Turk were key advisers on creation of the Office.
-It advises the UN Secretary General and the UN on genocide prevention.
-It has developed a Framework for Analysis that identifies some of the main risk factors for genocide and other atrocity crimes.
-The Special Adviser on the Prevention of Genocide issues public warnings about situations at risk of genocide.
-The office conducts training for national governments on policies to prevent genocide.
+OGPRP was originally proposed by Gregory Stanton in 2000 and advocated at the UN by Stanton and Bernard Hamilton of the Leo Kuper Foundation, and by the Minority Rights Group and other member organizations in the Alliance Against Genocide.

+UN Secretary-General Kofi Annan (with key advisors like Edward Mortimer and Assistant Secretary-General Danilo Turk) created the office in 2004 to be led by a single Special Advisor.
+Annan's successor Ban Ki-moon expanded this to its current dual configuration.

+The Special Adviser of the Secretary-General for the Prevention of Genocide, and its Office of the Special Adviser on the Prevention of Genocide (OSAPG), issues public warnings about situations at risk of genocide.
+Chaloka Beyani is the current Special Adviser of the Secretary-General for the Prevention of Genocide.

+Mô Bleeker is the current Special Adviser on the Responsibility to Protect (R2P).
+The R2P Special Adviser role was added to OGPRP in 2007, with the first appointed in 2008.

+In 2014, led by Special Advisers Adama Dieng and Jennifer Welsh, the OGPRP released the Framework of Analysis for Atrocity Crimes, a document that identifies some of the main risk factors for genocide and other atrocity crimes.